Cellophane Memories

 Cellophane Memories is the third collaborative studio album by Chrystabell and David Lynch.
 The album was released by Sacred Bones Records on August 2, 2024.
 The album also features posthumous credits from composer Angelo Badalamenti, who contributes synths to "She Knew" and "So Much Love."
-Released five months before his death in January 2025, it was Lynch's final album.
+Released five months before his death in January 2025, it was Lynch's final project.